KiDS-WL/Cat_to_Obs_K1000_P1/Shear_Ratio_Test/README.md

 ## General parameter file reader

 * **Get_Input.py**:
-This contains a python class used to read & return the information contained in an parameter file.
+This contains a python class used to read & return the information contained in a parameter file.
-The parameter file specifies information like the lens and source samples to be used in the shear-ratio test, e.g. whether they are simulated or actual KiDS data, and whether the n(z)'s used in the modelling have been subjected to mean shifts, or artificially injected with high-z outliers (we experimented with such things to see if the shear-ratio test, SRT, could statistically detect such things).
+The parameter file specifies information like the lens and source samples to be used in the shear-ratio test, e.g. whether they are simulated or actual KiDS data, and whether the n(z)'s used in the modelling have been subjected to mean shifts, or artificially injected with high-z outliers (we experimented with such things to see if the shear-ratio test, SRT, could statistically detect these effects).

 Depending on if you are running the SRT on MICE simulations or KiDS data, different information needs to be specified. e.g., for MICE simulations, an example parameter file might look like this: